UK is compassionate, says PM after Suella Braverman invasion row

 The SNP said Ms Braverman's "incendiary language makes a mockery of [prime minister] Rishi Sunak's claims about so-called compassionate conservatism".

-At one point over the weekend, some 4,000 people were being held at the former RAF base at Manston, which is only designed to accommodate 1,600 people on a temporary basis.
+At one point over the weekend some 4,000 people were being held at the former RAF base at Manston, which is only designed to accommodate 1,600 people on a temporary basis.

 Hundreds of people were moved there on Sunday after a man threw firebombs at a separate immigration centre in Dover.
-He was later found dead nearby.

-The home secretary told a cabinet meeting on Tuesday that the Dover centre had now reopened and large numbers were being taken from Manston to other accommodation.
+The home secretary told Tuesday's cabinet meeting the Dover centre had now reopened and large numbers were being taken from Manston to other accommodation.

-A report from a visit by the chief inspector of prisons in July found the centre had considerably improved but still identified issues such as no access to fresh air or exercise and a lack of beds, with people sleeping on rubber mats on the floor.
+A report from a visit by the chief inspector of prisons in July found Manston had considerably improved but still identified issues such as no access to fresh air or exercise and a lack of beds, with people sleeping on rubber mats on the floor.

 Since then, chief inspector Charlie Taylor said the situation had "significantly deteriorated".